Blair Ashby 720-789-4000

 Survival Modes

-• Positive Feeling - Shifts our minds into Grab, Hold mode, also called Clinging or Grasping.
+Positive Feeling - Shifts your mind into Grab, Hold mode, also called Clinging or Grasping.

-• Negative Feeling - Shifts our minds into Fight, Flight, or Freeze mode, also called Defensive or Protective.
+Negative Feeling - Shifts your mind into Fight, Flight, or Freeze mode, also called Defensive or Protective.

 See also: Autopilot, Perception, Survival Mind, Thoughts, Trigger.